 1. The International Aboriginal Youth Internships will have 20 interns over the next two years in four communities in Colombia.
 This initiative is intended to:

-In order to qualify, Aboriginal youth must be between the ages of 18 and 35, and complete a secondary school diploma (or equivalent certification) and/or equivalent work experience related to the internship description.
+In order to qualify, Indigenous youth must be between the ages of 18 and 35, and complete a secondary school diploma (or equivalent certification) and/or equivalent work experience related to the internship description.
 Click here to find out more, click here for frequently asked questions and Extended Application Deadline: May 24th – click here to apply.

 2. Youth exchanges are developed in partnership with international and Canadian partners.
-These exchanges vary in length and are planned in advance with Aboriginal communities and organizations.
+These exchanges vary in length and are planned in advance with Indigenous communities and organizations.
 The educational approach in exchanges provides an intensive hands-on, self-directed learning in a semi-structured environment and facilitates active participation of youth in all stages of the experience and learning process.

-3. The United Nations seminar will provide Aboriginal youth with an annual opportunity for Aboriginal youth to increase their knowledge on the United Nations programs, mechanisms and bodies; Canada’s role at the UN; and the Indigenous peoples participation in the UN systems.
+3. The United Nations seminar will provide Indigenous youth with an annual opportunity for Indigenous youth to increase their knowledge on the United Nations programs, mechanisms and bodies; Canada’s role at the UN; and the Indigenous peoples participation in the UN systems.
 Each seminar begins with skills training on the United Nations, Indigenous peoples and key issues/priorities affecting Indigenous peoples.
 The seminar includes additional learning and hands-on experiences with key United Nations events such as the Permanent Forum on Indigenous Peoples annual meeting.
 Each participant is required to conduct research on issues/themes of interest and prepare a paper to be reviewed by peers.
 A presentation of the paper is done by the youth in a public forum and/or is published.

-4. Youth forums provide training opportunities and workshops in a conference setting on issues and themes affecting Aboriginal youth.
+4. Youth forums provide training opportunities and workshops in a conference setting on issues and themes affecting Indigenous youth.
 The forum is also a gathering of youth to discuss and participate in learning activities and is supported by experts within a given field.
-The forum is an opportunity for youth to work together in dialogue to shape and direct issues and themes important to Aboriginal youth and establish networks of mutual interest and support.
+The forum is an opportunity for youth to work together in dialogue to shape and direct issues and themes important to Indigenous youth and establish networks of mutual interest and support.

 World Conference on Indigenous Peoples